 Related bianet News

-CUMHURİYET TRIAL Interim Judgement: 7 Released, 5 Remain in Jail 28 July 2017Interim judgement has been passed in Cumhuriyet trial.
+CUMHURİYET TRIAL Interim Judgement in 1st Hearing: 7 Released, 5 Remain in Jail 28 July 2017Interim judgement has been passed in Cumhuriyet trial.
 Güray Öz, Musa Kart, Bülent ...

 Fifth Day of Cumhuriyet Daily Trial: Interlocutory Judgement Awaited 28 July 2017The fifth hearing in the Cumhuriyet daily trial in which one Twitter user ...